30-06 Outdoors String Snot Bow String Wax

 – Built for sports hunting and outdoors

-Easton Archery is a very well known name brand and produces a really nice bow string conditioner.
+Easton Archery is a very well-known name brand and produces a really nice bow string conditioner.
 It is specifically designed to be used for synthetic fiber bowstrings.
-This wax comes in a 1 ounce container, which gives you plenty of ammo to apply multiple coatings all year long.
-Additionally, it is compatible for all sorts of bow strings including compound bows and recurve bow strings.
+This wax comes in a 1-ounce container, which gives you plenty of ammo to apply multiple coatings all year long.
+Additionally, it is compatible with all sorts of bow strings including compound bows and recurve bow strings.

-– Compatible for all sorts of bow strings
+– Compatible with all sorts of bow strings

 – Water repellant

 – Cheap and reliable